 At check-in if a guest is running a fever, has a new or worsening cough, or 2 or more common COVID-19 symptoms, have the guest wear a mask and place them in an isolated area away from other guests and follow the COVID-19 Referral Process for Quarantine and Isolation.
-Guests can call the main Kitsap Public Health District (KPHD) phone number at 360-728-2235, select option 9 from the menu, ask for an on-call CD and indicate that a referral to Q&I is needed.
+Shelter staff can call the main Kitsap Public Health District (KPHD) phone number at 360-728-2235, select option 9 from the menu, and indicate that a referral to Q&I is needed.
 KPHD will determine if the guest will be referred and transported to a Quarantine & Isolation site.
 If YES a phone number will be provided to continue the referral process, if NO the guest is has been determined to be unlikely to have COVID-19 and can stay at the shelter.

-If a guest becomes symptomatic overnight, separate the guest if possible, provide a rapid antigen test if not previously tested the same day.
-If the test is positive call KPHD for a referral to Q&I. If the test is negative, have the guest contact their Primary Care Provider (PCP) or Peninsula Community Health Services (360) 377-3776 in the morning.
+If a guest becomes symptomatic overnight, separate the guest if possible, from the other guests in the shelter and have them contact their Primary Care Provider (PCP) or Peninsula Community Health Services (360) 377-3776 in the morning.
 If there is a medical emergency dial 9-1-1.